 Right.

-Yeah, no, look, it's a very strong case On him, and I would point out to people I thought that it was reprehensible for Mueller to give away the store he like he did in the plea for Rick Gates because he had this case indicted before Gates, you know, Gates obviously came on board after it was indicted.
+And I would point out to people, I thought that it was reprehensible for Mueller to give away the story like he did in the plea for Rick Gates because he had this case indicted before Gates, you know, Gates obviously came on board after it was indicted.

-I know you're gonna disagree with me.
+I know you're going to disagree with me.

-But if you're guilty of killing 19 people and you make a deal not to go to jail, get in the witness protection program, get a house in Arizona and the government protection and never spend a day in jail over the murders just because they want you to testify uh and get a bigger fish.
+But if you're guilty of killing 19 people and you make a deal not to go to jail, get in the witness protection program, get a house in Arizona and the government protection and never spend a day in jail over the murders just because they want you to testify and get a bigger fish.

 I believe in that case it was John Gotti Sr.

-Um Sounds to me like the prosecution is bribing you.
+Sounds to me like the prosecution is bribing you.

-I don't completely disagree with that, but you know, in my office, you mentioned you were good enough to mention the Southern District of New York.
+But, you know, in my office, you mentioned, you were good enough to mention the Southern District of New York.

 We made them plead guilty to everything they did.

-All right, as we continue, Andy McCarthy is with us, Fox News contributor, columnist, national review.
+All right, as we continue, Andy McCarthy is with us, Fox News contributor, Columnist National Review.

-Um I I want to go back to this issue.
+I want to go back to this issue.

-Um I can't imagine, Sean.
+I can't imagine, Sean.

 That's so unfair.

-I'll have to keep that in mind.
+I have to keep that in mind.

-I I I got a notice I have to serve on jury duty for the first time later this year.
+I have to serve on jury duty for the first time later this year.

-I'll have to listen.
+I'll have to.

-I would actually like to serve.
+Listen, I would actually like to serve.

 They don't even send me any notices to serve.

-I I haven't gotten one in forever.
+I haven't gotten one in forever.

 I'd love to serve on a jury.